 Rope Rescue Team - The Rope Rescue Team performs high angle rescue missions using the latest and most advanced equipment possible.
 The team is made up of volunteers who receive hundreds of hours of training that enable them to safely complete each assignment.

-Explorers Post #469 - This program is affiliated with the Boy Scouts of America and is for males and females between 14 and 21 years of age.
-The Cherokee County Fire and Emergency Services Explorers Post was founded with the goal to establish skills, knowledge, and experience for future careers in the fire and emergency services profession by participating in emergency calls and assisting in the community.
-Members of the Explorers attend monthly meetings at an area fire station for training and provide help within the fire department with trained leaders.
-For more information regarding the Explorers contact Michael Sims:(phone) 678-644-1377 or by email at [email protected].
+Explorers Post #469 - Explorer Post 469 is designed for high school students between 14 and 20 years of age.
+The Cherokee County Fire & Emergency Services Explorers Post was founded in 2001 with the goal to establish skills, knowledge, and experience for future careers in the fire and emergency services profession by participating in emergency calls and assisting in the community.
+Members of the Explorer Post attend weekly meetings at our Fire Training Complex and provide support at various Fire Department events.
+For more information regarding the Explorer program, contact Lt.
+Michael Sims by email at [email protected].

 The Chaplain Response Unit - This unit was formed in May of 2007, to assist fire department personnel with the stresses and difficult calls that personnel handle in the fire service.
 The Chaplain Unit is a Non-Denominational group that is made up of ministers in the county.
 The team also helps in spiritual guidance, family life, and assist citizens in the county when faced with the unexpected death of a loved one.
 The team also is a part of the Critical Incident Stress Team for Cherokee County, takes part in The Ghost Out programs with Safe Kids of Cherokee and also has been to other counties in the state to help with fire departments that do not have a Chaplain in their county.
 When a Chaplain meets with anyone the information is kept confidential between the individual, personnel, and family members and the Chaplain.
 To contact a Chaplain call dispatch and ask them to page a Chaplain, or email [email protected].